Original publish date: Wed, Nov 15, 2023:

 The satellite broadcasting system would continue running as the principal core of the system.

-BUT, 5G towers would be equipped with receiving antennas to gain access to the live broadcast of a group of channels (not all) that are popular in a given local region, and then broadcast them to nearby cell phones via a dedicated, small slice of the 5G network (free of data charge).
+BUT, 5G towers would be equipped with receiving antennas to gain access to the live broadcast of a group of channels (not all) which are popular in its local region, Then it broadcast them to nearby cell phones via a dedicated, small slice of the 5G network (free of data charge).
+This means that the 5G towers wiuld act as the last-mile bridge to mobile phones.

 In addition to the advantages mentioned in Proposal 1, Proposal 2 would have the following extra advantages:

-• Much lower infrastructure setup costs, because this hybrid design relies mainly on the already existing satellite broadcasting system, and because the 5G TV network would accordingly function only as a regional distribution terminal (or bridge) to stream live content to nearby mobile phones.
+Much lower infrastructure setup costs, because this hybrid design relies mainly on the already existing satellite broadcasting system, and because the 5G TV network would accordingly function only as a regional distribution terminal (or bridge) to stream Live content of small numbers of channels to nearby mobile phones.

 It would also allow gradual, planned expansion of the service.